google/oss-fuzz/docs/new_project_guide.md

 ### Fuzzer execution environment

-[This page](fuzzer_environment.md) gives information about the environment that your fuzz targets will run on ClusterFuzz, and the assumptions that you can make.
+[This page](fuzzer_environment.md) gives information about the environment that your [fuzz targets](glossary.md#fuzz-target) will run on ClusterFuzz, and the assumptions that you can make.

 ## build.sh

-This file describes how to build fuzz targets for your project.
+This file describes how to build [fuzz targets](glossary.md#fuzz-target) for your project.
 The script will be executed within the image built from `Dockerfile`.

 In general, this script will need to:

 1. Build the project using your build system *with* correct compiler and its flags provided as *environment variables* (see below).
-2. Build the fuzz targets, linking your project's build and libFuzzer.
-Resulting fuzz targets should be placed in `$OUT`.
+2. Build the [fuzz targets](glossary.md#fuzz-target), linking your project's build and libFuzzer.
+   Resulting binaries should be placed in `$OUT`.

 *Note*: The binary names for your fuzz targets must only contain alphanumeric characters, underscore(_) or dash(-).
 They will not run on our infrastructure otherwise.